-Once you’ve built your puppy up to substantial absences that allow you to go and do the things you need to do in life (work, play, groceries, you name it), you might find that you have a hard time letting go.
+Once you’ve built your dog up to absences that allow you to go and do the things you need to do in life (work, play, groceries, you name it), you’ll find that you have a hard time letting go.
 You might still check your camera every few minutes or have difficulty focusing for long periods of time without your mind wandering back to “I wonder if Rover is still okay…”